nathan-sprague/CV_lab/README.md

 # About this lab:
 The first part of the lab requires using OpenCV's GUI, which is best done on your local machine, not from an online IDE, like Google Colab.
 The last part of the lab involving tensorflow, will be done on Google Colab.<br><br>

 This readme file (written in Markdown) is best viewed from GitHub.
 It has instructions on what to do for each step.
+It is reccomended to keep the Github page open as you do this lab so you can read the instructions.

-It is reccomended to keep the Github page open as you do this lab.
+You will be filling in the blanks in a template file.
+Each part of this lab corresponds to a function.
+You can change what function is called by chaning a variable called "partNum" to the part number you are doing.

 You will need to download this repository to access the template python files and images.
 Do this by pressing the drop green button saying "code" at the top of this webpage and then "download zip"
 <br>